greghesp/ha-bambulab/README.md

 ## Example dashboard

-You can find an amazing web configurator to easily create a Dashobard for your Bambu printer like the one below at https://www.wolfwithsword.com/bambulab-home-assistant-dashboard/
+You can find an amazing web configurator to easily create a Dashboard for your Bambu printer like the one below at https://www.wolfwithsword.com/bambulab-home-assistant-dashboard/

 ![image](blueprints\ExampleIntegration.png)
 ![image](blueprints\ExampleDevice1.png)